 A: The L4008A1015 uses quick-connect terminals inside the case for line and load connections.
 For high limit safety operation, wire so that the normally closed contacts are in series with the burner circuit; when temperature rises past the setpoint, contacts open and shut off the burner.
 For low limit operating control, wire so contacts close on temperature drop to call a boiler or pump.
 The installation instructions include wiring diagrams for both configurations.
 Always follow local electrical codes and turn off power before making connections.

-| Application: | High Limit Low Limit |
+| Application: | Low Limit High Limit |

 |---|---|